djhenderson/pywikitree/README.md

-# pywikitree
-Python interface to the WikiTree API
+This package is a Python interface to the WikiTree Apps API

-The following illustrates retrieving a public person without logging on to WikiTree using Python 3.
+The following console session illustrates retrieving a public person without logging on to WikiTree using Python 3.
 When using Python 2, all returned strings are unicode.